COLLABORATIVE DIVORCES, UNCONTESTED / SIMPLE DIVORCES, AND DOCUMENT PREPARATION. DIVORCE MADE EASY!!!

 Whether you anticipate a simple process or are concerned about the possible outcomes, I'll keep you informed of the general legal procedure.
 Call the Zasada Law in Miramar Beach, FL, to make an appointment with me.
 As your divorce attorney, I'll strive to ensure that your interests are being represented.

-Consult Zasada Law's expert divorce attorney for advice on divorce law in Walton county, Bay county, and the surrounding areas.
-Speak with specialist divorce lawyer today to guide you with divorce/separation.
+Consult Zasada Law's expert divorce attorney for advice on divorce law in Walton county, Bay county, and North Okaloosa County Florida.
+Speak directly with a divorce lawyer today to guide you with divorce/separation.

 Requirements for a Divorce

-A simplified dissolution of marriage is a less complex procedure for filing for divorce.
-This is usually the best option for non-adversarial couples who want a quick, no-hassle dissolution of marriage.
+A simplified, uncontested or Collaborative dissolution of marriage is a less adversarial and may be less complex procedure for filing for divorce.
+This is usually the best option for non-adversarial couples who want a quick, no-hassle dissolution of marriage and it's the smartest way to move forward for everyone involved.

 The following requirements must be met to be eligible for a simplified dissolution of marriage:

-If you meet these conditions, Attorney Zasada can file for a simplified dissolution of marriage on your behalf.
+If you meet these conditions, Attorney Zasada can draft all your paperwork and complete the divorce on your behalf.
 You can expect your divorce to be finalized within 30-90 days.

 Divorce Process